-Unfortunately, having antivirus software is no longer enough to protect key business infrastructure from malware.
+Unfortunately, having antivirus software is no longer enough to protect essential business infrastructure from malware.
 Not even the latest Next-Gen Antivirus programs are enough to protect businesses by themselves.

 Securing infrastructure today requires a layered security approach that covers vulnerabilities in software and hardware as well as the psychological vulnerabilities of human employees.